Seattle Radiology School Options

 Bachelor of Applied Science in Radiation and Imaging Sciences

-Bellevue College offers a bachelor's degree in radiation and imaging sciences, which includes four specialization options in the areas of radiation and imaging management, radiation and imaging technology, radiologist assistant, and medical dosimetry.
+Bellevue College offers a bachelor's degree in radiation and imaging sciences, which includes four specialization options in the areas of diagnostic medical sonography, nuclear medicine, technology and medical dosimetry.

 While some courses are dependent upon the student's choice of specialization, all radiology bachelor's degree students are required to meet the prerequisites.
 This includes completed coursework in human anatomy and physiology, English composition, studies in the humanities and social sciences.
 The medical dosimetry concentration has additional prerequisites in sectional anatomy and pre-calculus.
 Prospective students must also have earned national certification as well as having a minimum of two years of acquired work experience in the field.

 Tacoma Community College

 Tacoma Community College in Tacoma, Washington, is approximately 37 miles from Seattle and has a student enrollment of more than 7,500.
 The 2-year, public college is accredited by the Northwest Commission on Colleges and Universities (NWCCU) and offers two relevant programs in radiology for prospective students.

 Students enrolled in this 8-quarter, radiology associate's degree program take classes in image formation, radiation physics, digital radiography and imaging pathology.
 Prior to enrolling in this radiology degree program, students are required to have taken courses in medical terminology, anatomy and physiology, communications, math, English and chemistry.
 Students are also required to pass health screenings, background and drug tests, have various immunizations, be educated on HIV and AIDS, have proof of medical insurance and be certified in CPR.

 University of Washington - Seattle School of Medicine